fitbl4nk/bl4nk.kr/content/blog/SECCOMP using prctl function/index.md

 ![image](https://github.com/user-attachments/assets/31a4405c-73b6-4427-8868-2352f33690e3)

 ## 0x04.
 Expected Vulnerability
-Of course, it depends on how it was coded, but I thought about vulnerabilities that could occur.
+Of course, it depends on how it was coded, but I thought about vulnerabilities that could occur easily.

 ### x32 Syscall
-In the previous example of `disasm` command in seccomp-tools, there was a rule like this.
+In the previous example of `disasm` command in seccomp-tools, there were rules like these.

 ``` txt
 0000: 0x20 0x00 0x00 0x00000004  A = arch